Egypt Holidays 2019 / 2020

 With its beautiful beaches and captivating culture, it is no surprise that Egypt has fast become a favourite holiday destination for many.
 Find your perfect Egypt holiday with our smart search engine and book ATOL protected holidays with low deposits and low costs.

 If you fancy kicking back in the sunshine, cocktail in hand, Sharm el Sheikh or Hurghada offers the perfect spot.
+These resorts in Egypt also offer many 5 star holidays.
 Dip your toes in the clear waters of the Red Sea or indulge in one of the luxurious on-site spas found in many of the area’s hotels.
 Holidays to Egypt spell the ultimate in relaxation for visitors needing a blast of sun, particularly if you choose one of the stunning all-inclusive hotels which line its' shores.

 Culture vultures shouldn’t miss a chance to delve deep into Egypt’s fascinating history.
 Visit the Egyptian Museum in Cairo for mummified remains of ancient kings.
 Luxor is home to the famed Valley of the Kings and Temple of Karnak, the largest ancient religious site in the world.
 Explore the region and see thousands of years of history right before your eyes.